-NYC Mayor de Blasio's office says he is having 'too much fun' amid crime, homelessness and business closures
+NYC Mayor de Blasio's office says he is having 'too much fun,' amid crime, homelessness and business closures

 De Blasio was pictured riding the 'Cyclone' roller coaster at Coney Island as its amusement parks reopened Friday